Larry Maguire: Federal elections

-Provincial
+Provincial elections

 Other

 Maguire seems to have been elected as the Canadian Wheat Board's Western Manitoba advisor in 1986 and 1990.

 All provincial and federal electoral information is taken from Elections Manitoba and Elections Canada.
 Provincial expenditure entries refer to individual candidate expenses.
-The 1994 Wheat Board election results are taken from the Winnipeg Free Press, 3 December 2004.
+The 1994 Wheat Board election results are taken from the Winnipeg Free Press, December 3, 2004.